IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/01_metadata-intro.md

 **History**

 The ISTP Guidelines were adopted internationally, and are used by most major heliophysics missions because they provide critical value in understanding the data by researchers outside the specific teams.
-The ISTP Guidelines fall between Specification and International Standard, and are definitely accepted as a best practice.
+The ISTP Guidelines fall between Specification and International Standard, and are accepted as a best practice.

 **CDF Files and Components**